kvn23/kvn23/README.md

 ##### Some More Facts About Me:
 - Despite having studied a computer heavy subject, preferably off the desk as much as possible in my free time.
 My main hobbies are practicing culinary arts, upcycling furniture and maintaining a herb garden.
 - I enjoy visually pleasing things, ranging from movies to furniture design.
-I dislike postmodern architecture.
+I dislike postmodern architecture or anything senselessly tacky.
 - Big fan of 80s music and visuals, the legendary as well as the cheesy output of that era.
 There is no guilt in pleasure.
 Check out this continuously evolving [Spotify Playlist](https://open.spotify.com/playlist/1PLLgWVth8PoXXNqpLXFR9?si=f135a2b8782a4daa) I am curating.

 ##### I’m currently working on ...